molgenis/systemsgenetics/eqtl-mapping-pipeline/README.md

 The documentation for the ImputationTool can be found at the [ImputationTool repository page](https://github.com/molgenis/systemsgenetics/tree/master/imputation-tool).

 ###Check your data
 After converting your genotype data to TriTyper format, a number of files should have been created in your output directory.
-For a description of the different files, please refer to [Data formats - TriTyper](link)
+For a description of the different files, please refer to [TriTyper genotype data](https://github.com/molgenis/systemsgenetics/tree/master/eqtl-mapping-pipeline#trityper-genotype-data)

 #File Checklist
 Before you continue in this manual, this is a good time check whether your files are in the correct format and whether you have all the required files ready.

 * Check whether all required files are in your `genotypedir`.
 * Check whether the `traitfile` is properly normalized.
 * Check whether you have an `annotationfile`.
-The format is described here [File formats - Probe annotation file](link).
+The format is described here [Probe annotation File](https://github.com/molgenis/systemsgenetics/tree/master/eqtl-mapping-pipeline#probe-annotation-file).
     - Some QTL data may not have annotation (for example if you want to do a GWAS on lipid levels).
 In such cases an `annotationfile` is not required for QTL mapping.
-Please see [Step 6 - Running the final QTL mapping](link) for more details.
+Please see [Step 6 - Perform the final QTL analysis](https://github.com/molgenis/systemsgenetics/tree/master/eqtl-mapping-pipeline#step-6---perform-the-final-qtl-analysis) for more details.
     - For the other steps, the annotation file is required, although you can fool the software by setting your genotype genomic locations to 1 (both chromosome and chromosome position) and doing the same for your phenotype data using the `annotationfile`.
 * If the sample identifiers differ between genotype and phenotype data, you have to create a file that links these identifiers together.
-This format is described here: [File formats - Genotype Phenotype coupling](link).
+This format is described here: [Genotype - phenotype coupling](https://github.com/molgenis/systemsgenetics/tree/master/eqtl-mapping-pipeline#genotype---phenotype-coupling).
 This file is optional, although we will mention this file in this manual as `genotypephenotypecoupling`

 ##Step 3 - Phenotype data normalization
 Generally, continuous trait data needs to be normalized prior to applying statistical testing.
 Our software package provides different ways of normalizing your data contained in the `traitfile`.